vanalex/a2a-conversation/README.md

 - Two independent agents that talk to each other through Kafka topics
 - Small, readable LangGraph state machine: listen → reason → respond → (maybe) continue
 - **PII Monitor Agent**: Real-time observer that detects personally identifiable information violations
+- **Real-time Visualization**: Streamlit dashboard and LangGraph graph visualization
+- **LangSmith Observability**: Full tracing and monitoring with LangSmith for LLMOps
 - Pluggable personas for delightful chaos
 - Bounded conversations via `max_turns` so your GPUs (and patience) survive
 - Production-grade structured logging (no more `print()` statements)